lvh/lvh.github.io/posts/reverse-ungineering.rst

 isn't with software projects, it's with applying civil engineering standards to a project that isn't.

-I agree that software projects aren't civil engineering projects.
+Software projects aren't civil engineering projects.
 Attempts to treat the former like the latter have done much more harm than good.
-That said, I don't think that makes software not-engineering.
+That said, that doesn't mean that software development isn't engineering.

 Firstly, civil engineering is the outlier here.
 Other engineering disciplines don't do well according to the civil engineering success